FirebaseExtended/firebase-queue/.github/ISSUE_TEMPLATE.md

 We get lots of those and we love helping you, but GitHub is not the best place for them and they will be closed.

-Start with the documentation: https://github.com/firebase/firebase-queue/blob/master/docs/quickstart.md
+Start with the guide: https://github.com/firebase/firebase-queue/blob/master/docs/guide.md

 If the official documentation doesn't help, try asking through our official support channels: